deeptools/HiCExplorer/docs/content/installation.rst

 	$ git clone https://github.com/maxplanck-ie/HiCExplorer.git

-3. install the source code (if you don't have root permission, you can set a specific folder using the ``--prefix`` option)
+3. To install the source code (if you don't have root permission, you can set a specific folder using the ``--prefix`` option)
 ::